EmmanuelPineiro/code-wars/README.md

 ## Getting started

 1. once you've opened the project in pycharm, navigate to `file` > `settings` > `tools` > `python integrated tools`
-2. make sure your `default test runner` is set to `pytest` or `Autodetect (pytest)`
+2. make sure your `default test runner` is set to `Unittests` or `Autodetect (Unittests)`
     1. If you have to change your test runner, you might get a message about your project.
 Just click the fix button
        <img alt="settings" src="/admin/image/settings_unit_tests.png"/>
-3. follow the file layout to add a new problem in the `src` directory.
+3. to create a new function, copy below and paste it to the bottom of `kyu_six.py` OR follow the same format to create a new kyu file.
 Below is the minimum you should have.
    ```python
    def function_name(arg): # pick a name that makes sense
       """kata prompt"""